Mikkelflassen/githubFirstTest/README.md

 # githubFirstTest
-This will be my first Github repository
+This will be my first Github repository and the beginning to my software engineer journey going from a non tech person to full-stack